Hank Mizell

 Hank Mizell (November 9, 1923 – December 23, 1992) was an American singer, guitarist and songwriter.
 He is best-remembered for his rockabilly single "Jungle Rock" (1958), which was obscure on its original release but reached number 3 in the UK Singles Chart in 1976.
 In the Netherlands, it made it to number 1.

-Life and career
+Background

+Born William M. Mizell in Daytona Beach, Florida, United States, Mizell moved to Asheville, North Carolina with his adoptive parents.
+He joined the United States Navy and served in the Second World War.
+After being discharged, he decided to take up singing professionally, with a band featuring guitarist Jim Bobo.
+Settling in Montgomery, Alabama, Mizell sang on local radio, where one of the presenters nicknamed him 'Hank', after the country singer Hank Williams.